jiyagdoss-tech/AI_Phishing_Shield/README.md

 ### History and dashboard

-- Store analyses in a local SQLite database.
+- Store analyses in a local SQLite database, across all three analysis types (email, SMS, URL).
 - Review previous results with date, sender, subject, score, and risk level.
 - Search and filter history.
 - Export history as CSV.